uviclibraries/rstudio/basics-interface.md

 **WARNING:** If you remove a variable that another variable depends on, you will see the following error:
-`Error: object 'varaible name' not found`.
+`Error: object 'variable name' not found`.

 Carefully consider the consequences of removing variables before doing so.